Entharia/StardewValley.Mod.Extractor/README.md

 It's basically just a simple script with no error handling.

-You can either download the.exe or compile it yourself.
+You can either download the .exe or compile it yourself.

 If there are any suggestions, let me know.